-Upon receiving an oversight assignment, the PMOC should become familiar with the project and the project sponsor's team, including any consultants that will support the project sponsor with the Project Development, Engineering, and Construction phases of the project.
-Typically, the FTA will convene a kick-off meeting to introduce the FTA's team and the PMOC to the project sponsor.
-The FTA may use the meeting as an opportunity to explain the oversight process and how the project is expected to move through the process.
-The project sponsor should take the opportunity to provide a detailed introduction to the project and its project team and may also schedule an initial site or alignment tour.
+Upon receiving an oversight assignment, the PMOC should become familiar with the project and the project sponsor's team, including any consultants that will support the project sponsor with the PD, engineering, and construction phases of the project.
+Typically, FTA will convene a kickoff meeting to introduce FTA's team and the PMOC to the project sponsor.
+FTA may use the meeting as an opportunity to explain the oversight process and how the project is expected to move through the process.
+The project sponsor should take the opportunity to provide a detailed introduction to the project and their project team and may also schedule an initial site or alignment tour.

 The PMOC should request an initial package of project-related information from the project sponsor.
-The request should include copies of materials previously submitted to the FTA, environmental documents, project description, organization charts and contact information, design information and drawings, project management plan and sub-plans, project capital cost estimate, project schedule, risk register, and other related materials.
+The request should include copies of materials previously submitted to FTA, environmental documents, project description, organization charts and contact information, design information and drawings, project management plan and subplans, project capital cost estimate, project schedule, risk register, and other related materials.
 Where possible, the cost and schedule information should be obtained in native format to aid analysis.
-The PMOC should review this information in preparation for its first monitoring site visit.
-Appendix A1 provides a list of typical project sponsor submittals that may be requested by the PMOC.
+The PMOC should review this information in preparation for their first monitoring site visit.
+Appendix B1 provides a list of typical project sponsor submittals that may be requested by the PMOC.

-The selection of a Project Delivery Method can have significant consequences on the project management organization and structure, schedule and cost, quality, risk profile, and third-party interface approach.
-The Project Delivery Method selected for a project will impact the information that must be presented to the FTA for its review and acceptance to move the project from Project Development into Engineering for New Starts and Core Capacity projects or to prepare a grant for a Small Starts project.
+The selection of a project delivery method can have significant consequences on the project management organization and structure, schedule and cost, quality, risk profile, and third-party interface approach.
+The project delivery method selected for a project will impact the information that must be presented to FTA for its review and acceptance to move the project from PD into Engineering for New Starts and Core Capacity projects or to prepare a grant for a Small Starts project.